mariaKlioli/intelligencia-final-task/README.md

 **target.gene_name = 'gggg'**<br/>
 **target.uniprot_id = '333'**<br/>
 **target.save()**<br/>
-Furthermore, Usert can add new values manually from the django admin page.
+Furthermore, User can add new values manually from the django admin page.
 If you run the previous commands in python terminal you will see that object with id 379 will update its gene_name and unipto_id in gggg and 333.

 The second option, I couldn't implement it, as I observed I haven't any field from the API that could informed be about the last record inserted or something like the time in order to syhcronize this with my inserts.
 However, my idea is exactly that, to take the information (if exists) from the API about the last updated objects, and by adding in my postgresql a field with the time of insertion, ordering it and compare it with the first mentioned.